Alex Wujciak: College career

 Wujciak sat out the 2006 season as a redshirt.
 In 2007, he suffered a partial tear of the anterior cruciate ligament in summer training camp which caused him to miss the entire subsequent season.
 According to Maryland head coach Ralph Friedgen, as a redshirt freshman, Wujciak had been a serious competitor for a starting position.
 Friedgen said that "[Wujciak's injury] is a big blow for us right now."

 In 2008, Wujciak started in all 13 games and was the leading tackler for Maryland.
 He recorded a total of 133 tackles, including 56 solo and 8.5 for a loss of 26 yards, and 1.5 sacks for 9 yards.
 He also broke up two passes, recovered a fumble, and blocked a kick.
 He finished the season second in the Atlantic Coast Conference (ACC) and 13th in the nation in tackles.
 Wujciak received second-team All-ACC honors, and he was named the team's defensive MVP.

 After the 2008 season, Wujciak underwent knee surgery which caused him to miss spring practice, but he was able to recuperate by the start of the 2009 season.
 In the spring of 2009, College Football News named him as one of their "120 Players to Know" for the upcoming season, and wrote that "he craves contact and plays with a no-quit, blue-collar mentality ...
 He flows nicely to the ball, will shed blockers, and rarely misses a tackle."
 Prior to the 2009 season, he was named to the preseason All-ACC team.
 Wujciak was included on the Chuck Bednarik Award, Bronko Nagurski Trophy, and Lombardi Award watch lists.

 Before the 2010 season, Scout.com included him at number-33 among its Top 100 Players.

 Professional career

-Cleveland Browns

-Wujciak was signed by the Cleveland Browns as an undrafted free agent following the 2011 NFL Draft on July 26, 2011.
+Wujciak was signed by the Cleveland Browns as an undrafted free agent following the 2011 NFL draft on July 26, 2011.
 He was waived on August 4, 2011.

-Post-Football
+Personal life

 After his football career Wujciak went on to become a trooper with the New Jersey State Police.